Do folks living in Florida know how fortunate they are?

 Throughout my working life I was never once asked by an employer or a boss to produce a degree nor was I ever asked about grades in any course.
 In fact, I was never even asked what courses I took.
 Not once.

 It was contacts, references and experience that landed me every job I ever had.
-Family influence and connections were never a factor in my case as my widowed mother’s most influential acquaintances were members of her weekly no-limit, hard-drinking poker-playing cronies.
+Family influence and connections were never a factor in my case as my widowed mother’s most influential acquaintances were members of her weekly no-limit, hard-drinking, poker-playing, gambling crew.

 Merry Christmas: There will not be a column next week as I’m taking time to celebrate Christmas with my family.
 I hope everybody out there has a very happy Christmas and a successful New Year.